 Self-help

-During Victoria’s reign, the belief that hard work could lift people out of poverty and improve their social standing gained popularity.
+The belief that hard work could lift people out of poverty and improve their social standing gained popularity during Victoria’s reign.
 The bestseller Self-Help by Samuel Smiles stressed the idea that a man’s success was up to himself.
 Smiles’ book resonated with Victorian readers due to its focus on discipline and diligence.
 It was an immense success and sold 20,000 copies during its first year of publication.
 People realised that social mobility was indeed possible.
-Smiles stressed individual effort and thought excessive government intervention would create dependent, incompetent citizens.
-The best assistance is the one that teaches self-sufficiency.
-His opinion was that if people only applied themselves and exercised diligence, they could succeed – in all areas of life.
+Smiles stressed individual effort and thought excessive government intervention would create dependent and incompetent citizens.
+The best assistance was the one that taught self-sufficiency.
+His opinion was that if people only applied themselves and exercised diligence, they could succeed in all areas of life.

 The Home

-Home and family life were central to Victorians.
+Home and family life were central to the Victorians.
 Queen Victoria had a large family, and she became a role-model for society.
 During the nineteenth century, the home became something of a symbol of happiness and harmony.
-It was an escape from noisy and dirty cities.
-The ideal was the man as the sole breadwinner and the woman as the caregiver – ‘the angel of the house’.
+It was seen as an escape from noisy and dirty cities.
+The ideal was a home where the man was the sole breadwinner and the woman the caregiver – ‘the angel of the house’.
 This woman was pure, decent, caring, and diligent.
-However, this ideal was not possible for working-class families, who couldn’t survive on only one income.
-Many middle-class women also worked.
-Another problem with this ideal was single women and widows, who had no husbands who provided for them, nor did they have anyone they could care for.
+However, this ideal did not work for everyone, especially not for working-class families, for whom it was impossible to survive on only one income.
+Another problem with this ideal was single women and widows, who had no husbands to provide for them, nor did they have anyone they could care for.

 A Victorian lady and gentleman are talking to a boy.